California Highlights

 Smoking Attributable Deaths per Year: | 39,950 |

-Adult smoking data come from CDC's 2022 Behavioral Risk Factor Surveillance System.
+Adult smoking and tobacco use data come from CDC's 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
 High school (10th and 12th grade only) smoking and tobacco use and middle school (8th grade only) smoking data come from the 2022 California Youth Tobacco Survey.
 High school tobacco use includes cigarettes, cigars, smokeless tobacco, and electronic vapor products, as well as hookah and heated tobacco products, making it incomparable to other states.

 California Information